 Isn't it funny how some of our most regularly used personal items are the things we think about the least?
 Take your toothbrush, for example.
 You probably know the basics that work well for you: a comfortable handle, soft bristles, and a head that holds just the right amount of toothpaste.
 Maybe you've even found a toothbrush in your favorite color!
 But have you ever thought about how the toothbrush has developed over time and how many variations are available?
 Beyond the manual and electric toothbrush, you may be curious about the silicone toothbrush and if it's a good fit for you and your family.

 All About Silicone Toothbrushes

-One potential benefit of a silicone toothbrush is its ability to gently but thoroughly clean the gums.
-With regular brushing, this could offer extra protection against gingivitis.
-If you don't brush and floss regularly, your mouth becomes a haven for the sticky bacterial film known as plaque.
-Plaque that isn't removed from teeth hardens into tartar under the gumline.
-Plaque and tartar that remain on the teeth inflame the gingiva, the portion of the gum that surrounds a tooth's base.
-Inflamed gums swell, bleed easily and can lead to full-blown periodontal disease.
+A potential benefit of using a silicone toothbrush is its ability to gently but thoroughly clean the gums.
+Suppose you don't brush and clean between your teeth regularly.
+In that case, the sticky biofilm, also known as plaque, will begin to accumulate in your mouth.
+When plaque isn't removed from your teeth, it hardens into tartar under the gumline.
+This leads to inflammation of the gum area surrounding a tooth's base (known as the gingiva).
+Inflamed gums swell, bleed, and can lead to periodontal disease.

-A study in the International Journal of Clinical Preventive Dentistry (IJCPD) details the effects of treating gingivitis using a rubber-tipped toothbrush.
-The study concludes that a rubber-tipped toothbrush is as effective at mitigating gingivitis and removing dental plaque as a toothbrush with nylon bristles.
+One small study in the International Journal of Clinical Preventive Dentistry (IJCPD) compared plaque removal by a rubber-tipped (silicone) toothbrush with a nylon-tipped toothbrush.
+The study concluded that a rubber-tipped toothbrush removes dental plaque as well as a standard toothbrush.